Women's Rights Gain Traction in Gulf Arab States, Inequality Persists

 "Women's activists in the Gulf need support more than ever to transform these gains into real momentum," said Jennifer Windsor, Freedom House executive director.
 "The progress that has been made in several of the Gulf countries is a tribute to the tenacious efforts of women's activists, who persevere despite a political environment which severely restricts the exercise of fundamental political rights and civil liberties."

-Women's Rights in the Middle East and North Africa: Gulf Edition (PDF) examines the state of women's rights in the six member states of the Gulf Cooperation Council from 2004 through 2008.
+Women's Rights in the Middle East and North Africa: Gulf Edition examines the state of women's rights in the six member states of the Gulf Cooperation Council from 2004 through 2008.
 The Middle East Partnership Initiative funded the study.
-It is the first installment of a larger report covering the entire Middle East and North Africa region due out in November.
+It is the first installment of a larger report covering the entire Middle East and North Africa region.

-The study will be released at an event headlined by Bahraini Ambassador to the United States, Houda Nonoo, on Wednesday, February 11 at 10 a.m. in Washington.
-The event at the National Endowment for Democracy (1025 F Street NW, Suite 800) will also feature experts on Kuwait, Oman and Saudi Arabia.
-Please RSVP to email@example.com
+The study was released at an event headlined by Bahraini Ambassador to the United States, Houda Nonoo, on Wednesday, February 11 at 10 a.m. in Washington.
+The event at the National Endowment for Democracy (1025 F Street NW, Suite 800) featured experts on Kuwait, Oman and Saudi Arabia.

 The study examines five key areas based on the Universal Declaration of Human Rights: